christian-doucette/spotify-unlocked/README.md

 # Spotify, Unlocked
-Spotify Unlocked is live on Heroku [here](https://spotify-unlocked.herokuapp.com/)!
 &nbsp;
 NOTE: Spotify recently [deprecated a number of API calls](https://developer.spotify.com/blog/2024-11-27-changes-to-the-web-api) which unfortunately most of the nontrivial parts of the app (chord recognition, data analysis, etc) depended on.
-So a few of the routes will error out, I chose not to remove those sections so that the original codebase will keep those parts.
+So the application is no longer live.

 ## Summary
-Spotify Unlocked is a Ruby on Rails web application created by Christian and James Doucette that integrates with the Spotify API.
+Spotify Unlocked is a Ruby on Rails web application that integrates with the Spotify API.
 You can:
 - Get detailed information about any song, artist or album on Spotify
 - See Spotify user data, including hidden gems, highest energy favorite songs, and more
 - Generate the chords for a song using chord recognition from pitch vectors